TempoQuestInc/AceCAST-Docs/source/Containers.rst

 Users are free to use containers to run AceCAST in whatever way they see fit.
 Note that you can use the host OS to manage your inputs/outputs and use a container simply to run acecast itself.
-In this example we have already downloaded the :ref:`Easter500 <Benchmarks>` test case data as well as our acecast license file into the *inputs/* subdirectory.
+In this example we have already downloaded the :ref:`Easter500 <Benchmarks>` test case data into the *inputs/* subdirectory.
+We also assume that you have set the RLM_LICENSE environment variable to point to your license file.
 This current directory will be mounted inside the container using the *-v* option to the *docker run* command so all of the files you see here will be available inside the container when it is running.

 ::